bossbeagle1509/chip_list/README.md

 ## Spacing in between each `Chip`
 Whether you choose to let the axis to `Axis.vertical` or `Axis.horizontal`, you can set the spacing by tweaking `widgetSpacing`.

 &nbsp;

+## New attributes added to improve customisation if you set `useMaterial3 = true`
+- `showCheckmark` lets you enable or disable checkmarks in chips
+- `checkmarkColor` lets you set the color of the checkmark if it's enabled

+&nbsp;